-While a skin care product may seem lovely in the packaging with a beautiful fragrant aroma wafting to your senses, it actually may be the reason to put that product back on the shelf.
+While a skin care product may seem lovely in the packaging with a beautiful fragrant aroma wafting to your senses, it may be why to put that product back on the shelf.

-So why is fragrance the #1 chemical to avoid in skin products?
+So why is the fragrance the #1 chemical to avoid in skin products?

-When it comes to the health of our bodies, it’s important to look at what chemicals to avoid when it comes to skin products.
-Fragrance, especially if its artificial, can be the toxic ingredient that can cause issues to your skin and the overall health of your body.
+When it comes to the health of our bodies, it’s essential to look at what chemicals to avoid when it comes to skin products.
+For example, fragrance, especially artificial, can be a toxic ingredient that can cause issues to your skin and overall health.

 Want to take care of your skin?
 Consider the beauty products you put on and into your body.